import numpy as np

 Optionally, repeat to get $x_3$ - a NewtonNewtonNewton direction, etc.

 NewtonNewton appears to only be suitable for convex functions under ~40 variables where it sometimes outperforms Newton in terms of time needed to converge, but not always.
-No idea if it has any practical use though.

 fig, ax = plt.subplots(ncols=2, figsize=(12,6))